curiosityio/YourCircle-Policy/app-privacy-policy.md

-We’ve updating our Privacy Policy on May 28, 2018.
-You can learn about what’s new [here](https://blog.findyourcircle.co/privacy-policy-updates-may-2018).
-Our new policy and current policy are both below.
+We’ve updating our Privacy Policy on July 6, 2018.
+You can learn about the latest change [here](https://blog.findyourcircle.co/privacy-policy-update-july-2018).

 # Your Circle privacy policy